avabellaw/shark-quiz/readme.md

 I decided to use the fonts "Jolly Lodger" and "Itim".
 They are playful fonts that fit the aesthetic and are ideal for younger audiences.

-"Jolly Lodger" is perfect for any title text, such as on the homepage, and "itim" is used for everything else.
+"Jolly Lodger" is perfect for any title text, such as on the homepage, and "Itim" is used for everything else.

-I added the @font-faces from Google's API to the end of my CSS.
+I downloaded the @font-faces from Google's API and added them to the end of my CSS.

 As sharks are creatures of the sea, I will be using a colour theme consisting primarily of blue.
 I will also use an image or gif for the background of the webpage.